charlesreid1-docker/pod-webhooks/docs/index.md

 ### Captain Hook's Canary

-Captain Hook presents a bit of a paradox: the webhook docker pod needs to be able to tell the host to restart the webhook docker pod when changes are pushed to Captain Hook itself.
+Captain Hook presents a bit of a paradox: what happens when Captain Hook installs a hook for itself, and detects that Captain Hook itself has changed?

+In this case, the webhooks docker pod needs to be able to tell the host machine to restart the webhooks docker pod.

 This is done by Captain Hook's Canary.
-This is a script that checks every 10 seconds for a trigger file in a directory mounted between the host and container.
+This is a service script that checks every 10 seconds for a trigger file in a directory mounted between the host and container.
 If the trigger file is present, the host will update its copy of Captain Hook, then restart the webhooks-subdomains docker pod.

-As per the [dotfiles/debian](https://git.charlesreid1.com/dotfiles/debian) repo, the `captain_hook_canary.sh` canary will restart the webhooks docker pod if it detects the file:
+As per the [dotfiles/debian](https://git.charlesreid1.com/dotfiles/debian) repo, the `captain_hook_canary.sh` canary will restart the webhooks docker pod if it detects the presence following file:

 ```
 /tmp/triggers/push-b-captain-hook-master
 ```

-(The canary script will clean up this file.)
+(The canary script will remove this file once it has restarted the webhooks docker pod.)

-Now a hook can be added to Captain Hook that will be run when there is a push event on the master branch of [bots/b-captain-hook](https://git.charlesreid1.com/bots/b-captain-hook).
+Now, a hook can be added to Captain Hook that will be run when there is a push event on the master branch of [bots/b-captain-hook](https://git.charlesreid1.com/bots/b-captain-hook).
-By creating a hook named `push-b-captain-hook-master` in the `hooks/` directory of captain hook that runs a simple `touch` command, this webhook can trigger the script which triggers a restart of the docker pod.
+By creating a hook named `push-b-captain-hook-master` in the `hooks/` directory of Captain Hook, and having it simply run `touch /tmp/triggers/push-b-captain-hook-master`, this webhook can trigger the Captain Hook's Canary service script, which triggers a restart of the webhooks docker pod.

 Code: <https://git.charlesreid1.com/bots/b-captain-hook/src/branch/master/hooks/push-b-captain-hook-master>